 The primary advantage of MaxPass is that it allows you to be more dynamic in your plans for the day, making FastPass reservations as you go, adjusting your schedule on the fly based upon your actual progress (and crowds) in the park, rather than making than months in advance.
 MaxPass allows for more spontaneity, which is a breath of fresh air.

 Ultimately, we’re on board with a wholesale overhaul of the FastPass+ system, replacing it with something more akin to what’s used at Disneyland Resort.
-Even though that means a paid system, it’s infinitely better and less convoluted–and there’s still a free option in place at the California parks.
-(We are not on board with only a paid system.)
+Even though that means a partially-paid system, it’s infinitely better and less convoluted–and there’s still a free option in place at the California parks.
+(We are not okay with only a paid system.)
 Again, we should reiterate that this is almost entirely speculation.
 All Walt Disney World has announced is that FastPass+ is temporarily suspended.
 We’re simply guessing that it’ll be replaced by Disney Genie in the long run.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!